Trees In Trouble: Wildfires, Infestations, and Climate Change. 2020. Counterpoint Press.

 “Mathews identifies the urgent concerns, the conflicts between related agencies, and possible solutions to the problems that will only get worse if we don’t act on them immediately.
 Equally compelling is his sharing of new knowledge about the wonder of trees, how they work, how they interact, and just how crucial they are to our survival.
 Trees in Trouble is an essential read for people concerned about the long-term future of our continent.”

 —Chris La Tray, author and bookseller, Fact and Fiction Books, Missoula

-The new book is a third edition of Cascade-Olympic Natural History.
-The most conspicuous change is color photos—more than a thousand of them—now throughout the book on the same page I discuss the species they illustrate.
+The third edition of Cascade-Olympic Natural History was first published by Timber Press under the name Natural History of Pacific Northwest Mountains.
+The second printing, retitled Cascadia Revealed, has around forty minor updates.
+The most conspicuous change from Cascade-Olympic Natural History is color photos—more than a thousand of them—now throughout the book on the same page I discuss the species they illustrate.
 There are also 131 additional species, and well over 100 new names for species that were in Cascade-Olympic Natural History.

 I expanded the geographic coverage to include the mountains of southwest British Columbia and also the Coast Ranges in Oregon and Washington.
-That demanded the new title.
 And of course I added countless new findings and understandings.